vinaynay9/ReadTheField/docs/ENGINEERING_STATUS_REPORT.md

 - Receptions: 1 point each (PPR)
 - Receiving yards: 0.1 points per yard
 - Receiving TDs: 6 points each
-- Fumbles lost: -2 points each
 - FG made: 3 points each (simplified; distance-based scoring deferred to v2)
 - XP made: 1 point each

 **Limitations:**
 - FG scoring is simplified (no distance-based scoring)
-- Fumble tracking may be incomplete in source data

 ---